 If you clear the level again, the reward is 25 Titan Potions and 1 titanite for a hero level and 1 Soul Stone and 5 titanite for a titan level.

-Items in the game do not disappear on their own: every single in-game action is processed and validated by the game server.
-If an item is not there, it means that it was either used or was not there in the first place.
+Our system ensures that every in-game action is processed and validated by the game server.
+It guarantees that items don't disappear on their own and can't be lost.
+If an item is nowhere to be found, it means that it was either used, exchanged, or not there in the first place.

 Items in the game never disappear on their own: every single in-game action is processed and validated by the game servers.
 If a piece of equipment is missing, there are three possible scenarios: